xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 #### SharedPreference

 Actually, android provides several options for user to save persistent application data.

 * SharedPreference - store private primitive data in key-value pairs
 * Internal Storage - store private data on the device memory
 * External Storage - store public data on the shared external storage
 * SQLite Database - store structured data in a private database
 * Network Connection - Store data on the web with your own network server

-Considered this application specific needs, I choose sharedProference because MarkUp only needs to save small collection of key-values.
+Considered this application specific needs, I choose sharedPreference because MarkUp only needs to save small collection of key-values.
 For more details, please access to
 <http://www.compiletimeerror.com/2015/02/android-shared-preferences-example-and-tutorial.html#.Vy0QpKMrJnY>